There are lots of services on offer to help you give your little one the best possible start in life.

 - a blood test (taken from the baby's heel)

 Find out more about NHS newborn screening.

 When you choose to breastfeed, you make an investment in your baby's future.
 Breastfeeding also protects you and your baby’s health.

 We support a variety of initiatives to help you get the advice and support that you need.

 The Breastfeeding Peer Support Service offers support and advice to mothers to help establish a breast feeding routine.
 This involves visits to mothers during pregnancy and after birth until breastfeeding is established.

 To find out more about the peer support service, or for more local help and support, visit Breastfeeding Family Online.

 Our children’s service and health visitors have achieved UNICEF Level 3 Baby Friendly Accreditation.
 This involves implementing Baby Friendly standards, and requires being externally assessed by UNICEF which involves interviewing mothers about the care they have received and reviewing policies, guidance and internal audits.

 We also run a programme that enables businesses to sign up to be breastfeeding friendly.
-Find out more about the awards on our breastfeeding welcome here award page.
+Find out more about our breastfeeding welcome here awards.